BGC Partners (BGCP) and Its Competitors Critical Survey

-BGC Partners (NASDAQ: BGCP) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its peers?
-We will compare BGC Partners to related companies based on the strength of its risk, profitability, institutional ownership, earnings, valuation, dividends and analyst recommendations.
+BGC Partners (NASDAQ: BGCP) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its peers?
+We will compare BGC Partners to related businesses based on the strength of its dividends, valuation, risk, analyst recommendations, institutional ownership, earnings and profitability.

 This table compares BGC Partners and its peers’ net margins, return on equity and return on assets.